dickermoshe/nsfw_detect_screenshot/README.md

 [![PyPi version](https://badgen.net/pypi/v/pip/)](https://pypi.org/project/nsfw-screen-detect/)

-A small python package for detecting nsfw on a Windows display.
+A small python package for detecting NSFW content on a Windows display.

+# Usage

+This package does the following by default:
+1. Take a screenshot on all connected displays.
+You can take a screenshot of just the active window by passing `input='active_window'` to the `check` method.
+2. Detect actual images from the screenshot.
+You can skip this by passing `parse_images=False` to the `check` method.
+3. Use AI to detect how NSFW each image is.
+You can pass `check_type='skin'` to just get a skin color score.
+4. Returns each analyzed picture along with its results.

+# Examples

 ```
 # Import and initialize the main Checker class
 from nsfw_screen_detect import Checker
 checker = Checker()